-Crippled by a lame script and a serious absence of chemistry between the leads, “Avenging Angelo” further devalues Sylvester Stallone’s stock after similarly misbegotten vehicles “Get Carter,” “Driven” and “D-Tox.”
-Teamed here with a miscast Madeleine Stowe, Sly plays a bodyguard struggling to maintain a distance from the mobster’s daughter he’s been assigned to protect.
+A romantic comedy crippled by a lame script and a serious absence of chemistry between the leads, “Avenging Angelo” further devalues star Sylvester Stallone’s stock after similarly misbegotten vehicles “Get Carter,” “Driven” and “D-Tox.”
+Teamed here with a woefully miscast Madeleine Stowe, Sly plays a bodyguard struggling to maintain a professional distance from the mobster’s daughter he’s been assigned to protect.
 Partly set and shot in Italy, the film bowed there to dismal business ahead of U.S. release and looks more likely to measure up in ancillary markets than multiplexes.